-In our Self-Rewiring therapy we try to change, or “rewire” certain brain areas.
-In addition to this, we also target the “body personality” traits.
+In our Self-Rewiring therapy we try to change, or “rewire” certain brain areas and specific past events.
+In addition to this, you may also wish to target “body personality” traits.
 Why, and what are they?

 How you feel and think doesn’t just exist in your brain – it is reflected in your body.